yasminagaye1/Chippy/GraphReport.md

 </b>GRAPHS FOR EACH LEVEL OF CHIPPY</b>

-The goal of this project so far was to gain an insight of how Chippy works internally.
+The goal of this project so far was to gain an insight on how Chippy works internally.
 To do so, we modified the Constants.py file to reduce the number of experiments and number of rewards from 22 to 1 and from 7 to 2 respectively.